SchemaSmith Documentation

 UpdateFillFactor bool true No When true, the table quench updates index fill factors to match the JSON definitions.
 OR'd with table-level and index-level UpdateFillFactor settings.

-IndexOnlyTableQuenches bool false No When true, the table quench only manages indexes, statistics, XML/full-text indexes, exclude constraints.
+IndexOnlyTableQuenches bool false No When true, the table quench only manages indexes, statistics, XML/full-text indexes.
 Skips table creation, column changes, and foreign key management.
 Tables that don't exist are silently skipped.

 BaselineValidationScript string No SQL validation executed per database before quenching that database.

-Required bool true No When true, deployment fails if DatabaseIdentificationScript returns no databases.
+RequireAtLeastOneTarget bool true No When true, deployment fails if discovery returns no targets — zero matching databases for a regular template, or zero matching (database, schema) pairs for a schema template.
 Catches misconfigured identification scripts that silently skip an entire template.
+Replaces the prior Required field (renamed in v2.1).

 SkipIfReadOnly bool false No When true, databases that are read-only are silently skipped instead of failing the quench.
 Enables Availability Group secondary handling on SQL Server and replica handling on other platforms.